alchaplinsky/hard-rock-coffeescript/conclusion/index.md

 multiple pitfalls you have with JavaScript.

-The contents of this book should hopefully provide sufficient information to get started using CoffeScript in development of web applications and open source products.
+The contents of this book should hopefully provide sufficient information to get started using CoffeScript in development of web applications and having fun while working on open source products.

-We've covered enough all object-oriented abilities of CoffeScript that are familiar and useful to every developer.
+We've covered object-oriented abilities of CoffeScript which may make you feel more comfortable in writing and structuring your frontend code.
+Designing with classes and objects is more high level, than writing tons of spagetti callback oriented code.

 So if you still haven't written a single line of code on CoffeeScript, I encourage you to get started immediately - you'll love it!